 False acacia or black locust tree

-This tree is one of Kew’s five remaining 'Old Lions' – trees planted in 1762 as part of the original Gardens.
-Now it has to be supported by metal bands and was almost seen off by a lightning strike in 2009.
-Enjoy it while you still can.
+This tree is one of Kew's five remaining 'Old Lions' - trees planted in 1762 as part of the original Gardens - and is now supported by metal bands.

 About Kew's false acacia

 This is one of the few trees remaining from the botanic garden founded at Kew in 1759 by Princess Augusta, the mother of George III.
 It is one of a group planted around the Temple of the Sun.
 It still holds some surprises – in 2009 Kew scientists studied it afresh and discovered four new biological compounds that had not been described before scientifically, and which may have unknown uses and human health benefits.
 Kew’s false acacia is also home to the Chief Gnome in the CBBC cartoon Gordon the Garden Gnome.

 - Look at the small 'leaves' – these are actually groups of 'leaflets', 15 or so making up what botanists technically refer to as a leaf.